The Vermont Statutes Online

 (1) Refuse to accept the return of a license tendered by the subject of a disciplinary investigation;

-(2) Refuse to license a person who is under investigation in another jurisdiction for an offense which would constitute unprofessional conduct in this state; and
+(2) Refuse to license a person who is under investigation in another jurisdiction for an offense that would constitute unprofessional conduct in this State; and

 (3) Issue warnings and reprimands, condition, suspend, revoke, or reinstate licenses, and order restitution to aggrieved consumers.

 (b) The Board shall accept complaints from any member of the public, any licensee, any state or federal agency, or the Attorney General.
 The Board may initiate disciplinary action in any complaint against a licensee and may act without having received a complaint.

 (c) After hearing, the Board may take disciplinary action against a licensee, registrant, or applicant found guilty of unprofessional conduct.